INFORMATION FOR

 William Paterson University offers a wide range of undergraduate and graduate academic programs through four colleges: Arts, Humanities, and Social Sciences, Cotsakos College of Business, Education, and Science and Health.
 The University also offers an Honors College program for academically gifted students with 11 tracks of study.

 The University established a School of Nursing in September 2023, reflecting the growth and impact of its nursing program, which offers degrees on the bachelor's, master's and doctoral levels.
-Nursing enrollment has surged to become the largest in the northern half of New Jersey and no. 1 among the state's public regional universities.
+Nursing enrollment has surged to become the largest in the northern half of New Jersey, no. 1 among the state's public regional universities, and the most on any single campus in New Jersey.

-The University ranks no. 51 or nearly 1,200 institutions nationally, or in the top 4.25 percent, in the 2023 Social Mobility Index.
+The University ranks no. 55 of nearly 1,400 institutions nationally in the 2025 Social Mobility Index.
 Created by CollegeNet, the index measures the extent to which a college or university educated more economically disadvantaged students (with family incomes below the national median) at lower tuition and graduates them into good paying jobs.
-In addition, the University ranks no. 21 of 166 institutions in the Regional Universities-North category for social mobility in U.S. News & World Report's 2024 edition of Best Colleges.
+In addition, the University ranks no. 43 of 164 institutions in the Regional Universities-North category for social mobility in U.S. News & World Report's 2026 edition of Best Colleges.

 The University is the first public New Jersey college or university that requires new undergraduates to take a course on civic engagement.
 The University is an active leader in Engage NJ, a statewide civic engagement organization.